-The School of Nursing offers a Master of Science in Nursing Degree (MSN).
-The program is designed to prepare nurses for advanced nursing practice as Nurse Educators and as Nurse Practitioners.
+The Master of Science in Nursing Degree (MSN) program is designed to prepare nurses for advanced nursing practice.
 Its purpose is to prepare nurses to function in advanced roles of professional nursing in a variety of settings, employing strategies based on scientific knowledge, ethical decision making, and critical analysis of nursing practice to improve the health of the clients that are served.
 The Master's Program may be pursued on either a full-time or part-time basis.
 The deadline for receipt of the completed application is FEBRUARY 1 of each year.
 (A completed application is defined as having components 1-14, listed below, received by the School of Nursing.)

 Tracks within the Master of Science in Nursing Program